 The TP-Link Archer T4U AC1300

 The TP-Link Archer T4U AC1300 is — compared with the other two nano-sized adapters — gigantic.
 Using two antennas and supporting the multi-user MIMO technology, we had no great hope that the adapter would run stable in our tests.
 Needless to say that the TP-Link Archer T4U AC1300 did not run out of the box.
 However, it uses the same driver as the Netgear AC1200 (Realtek RTL8812BU), which can be installed in the same way as already described above.
 After installing the driver, our surprise was big.
-Even though the authentication process for the wireless network took again an unusually long time and the network manager had to be reset frequently, the TP-Link Archer T4U AC1300 showed higher stability than the Netgear AC1200.
-The adapter showed stable operation during the tests – at 2.4 GHz as well as at 5 GHz; in mains and battery operation, and it did not lose the connection to the network even during hours of operation.
+Even though the wireless network’s authentication process took again an unusually long time and wicd had to be reset frequently, the TP-Link Archer T4U AC1300 showed higher stability than the Netgear AC1200.
+The adapter showed stable operation during the tests – at 2.4 GHz and 5 GHz; in mains and battery operation, and it did not lose the connection to the network even during hours of operation.
 Interestingly, connected with a 5GHz network, the TP-Link Archer T4U AC1300 shows a significantly higher network performance.
 Random influxes cannot be excluded, but when downloading the LibreOffice package, constant data rates could be detected, which were at least twice as high as with the other two adapters or with simple 2,4 GHz USB WiFi adapters.
 Possibly the two available antennas with the multi-user MIMO technology come into play here.
 Also interesting is that the adapter warms up itself and the USB interface only slightly.
 This is probably due to the significantly larger surface of the adapter and the ventilation holes.

 We stick to the general statement that simple, low-powered USB WiFi adapters lead to fewer problems.
 This is not only true for power supply, if not used the official power supply for the Raspberry Pi, but especially when searching and installing the necessary network drivers.
 However, the test also showed that the firmware updates in late autumn 2019 obviously solved many of the electrical supply problems that made the use of more complex USB WiFi adapters virtually impossible.
 In this sense, the good test results of the TP-Link Archer T4U AC1300 surprised us positively.
 The purchase of this adapter could be worthwhile not only concerning the availability of the 5 GHz networks but especially also regarding higher throughput due to the multi-user MIMO technology.
 The TP-Link Archer T2U AC600 also ran very reliably and impressed with its stability.
 Although it opens up the world of 5 GHz networks, higher throughput rates are not to be expected with this adapter.
-In contrast, the Netgear AC1200 left somewaht mixed feelings.
+In contrast, the Netgear AC1200 left somewhat mixed feelings.
 It also allows docking to 5 GHz networks without providing higher throughput rates.
 However, in daily use, this adapter makes a much less stable impression.
 Regularly after a few hours, it loses its connection to the network, which in our opinion, is not acceptable.
 Probably the biggest problem of all these more complex adapters is that they are not supported out of the box by the Raspberry Pi OS.